ShanRuisu/DogSimulator/README.md

   * Properties
     * Dog List: This linked list holds all dogs currently alive within the game.
 A linked list was used because there will deletions happening at random points in the list.
-Random access does not take place in the game, so the need for a vector is elimnated.
+Random access does not take place in the game, so the need for a vector is eliminated.
+    * Player: This holds the player's stats for the game.
     * Day: This variable tracks the number of days the player has had at least one dog alive.